Invariants and chaos in the Volterra gyrostat without energy conservation: Constants of motion for the Volterra gyrostat (VG)

-Owing to this, it remains to recover directly the constants of motion of the tVG in Eq. (\ref{eq:p32}).
-Consider the more general problem of finding invariants, given a vector field.
+Owing to this, it remains to recover directly the invariants of the TVG in Eq. (\ref{eq:p10}).
+Consider the more general problem of finding quadratic invariants, given a vector field.
+We consider quadratic invariants only, since any invariants must be closely tied to those of the VG.
 As for the VG, these can only be identified up to affine transformations, giving us families of invariants.
-Since the VG has quadratic constants of motion, we consider quadratic functions for the tVG
+We consider general quadratic functions

 For $C$ constant in time